apigear-io/performance-checks/README.md

 Also they check multithread using many or single objects.

-Tests do not use any test framework - to exclude 3rd party calls Tests use generated implementation of apigear/performance_interface.module for test sinks and source - this contains basic API which is then replicated 100 with "apigear/GenerateIdl.py" script stored in "apigear/performance_interface100.module.yaml".
-This file is then used for "performance.solution.yaml".
+Tests do not use any test framework - to exclude 3rd party calls Tests use generated implementation of apigear/performance_interface0.module for test sinks and source, which is used to prepare version for one object only.
+The apigear/performance_interface100.module contains the basic API which is then replicated 100 with "apigear/GenerateIdl.py" script.
+The "performance.solution.yaml" uses apigear/performance_interface0.module.
+To use many objects use "performance100.solution.yaml"
-"performance.solution.yaml" contains all technologies for which API is generated and used for tests.
+Solution files contain all technologies for which API is generated and used for tests.

 TEST RESULTS ARE AVAILABLE IN JOBS
 For latest results go to actions tab of https://github.com/apigear-io/performance-checks